 If you’re selling a product, then shipping tools are vital.
 However, even service-based companies need a way to mail out contracts and manuals.
 Not all of your clients will want to access material online.

 At a minimum, you need a table where you can package items up, envelopes, tape, a scale to weight packages and a way to print postage.
 The USPS now makes it possible to print postage onto a label and have items picked up at the office.
-Invest in a label printer to make the process easier and avoid wasted paper and time spent cutting along dotted lines.
+Invest in a labels printing to make the process easier and avoid wasted paper and time spent cutting along dotted lines.

 No matter what type of business you run, you will need computers.
 Even if you sell a digital product, you’ll need to list and promote it via a notebook or personal computer (PC).